-Have a driver’s license or plates that need renewal?
+Have a driver’s licence or plates that need renewal?
 In the interest of staying home, the provincial government is offering an extension on renewals.
 Opt to check out Service Ontario online, rather than visiting in person (unless absolutely necessary).
 If you have a driving test on the calendar, note that all testing centre locations are closed until further notice.
-Current licenses will not expire, and missed test fees won’t apply.
-You’ll still have to prep for test day, though – the province plans to restart services as the COVID-19 situation improves.
+Current licences will not expire, and missed test fees won’t apply.
+You’ll still have to prep for test day, though — the province plans to restart services as the COVID-19 situation improves.

 Live outside of Ontario?
 Check with your local government to see what service adjustments are available.

 We are all untangling what COVID-19 means for the world, and our transportation insider took a deep look at what it means for transportation.
 With people working from home, and congestion becoming a distant memory, the way we move is completely different.
 We cover the positives and the negatives, while also looking at what the future could look like.
-Spoiler alert: we’re still waiting for the dust to settle, but there are some really interesting post-pandemic opportunities.
+Spoiler alert: we’re still waiting for the dust to settle, but there are some interesting post-pandemic opportunities.